JacekPierzchlewski/melancholia/docs/index.rst

 Writing an array to a string variable
 ------------------------------------------------------------------

-Function **printA** which is implemented in 'melancholia', is able to write a Numpy array to a string variable.
+Function **printA** which is implemented in 'melancholia', is able to write a NumPy array to a string variable.
 Below there is a list of examples of using the function.
 There are more examples in files **example_1Darray.py** and **example_2Darray.py** which can be found in **examples/** directory.
 The first file contains examples of printing 1-dimensional arrays, the latter contains examples of printing 2-dimensional arrays.